 And through a recent transformation in the site’s lighting system by iGuzzini, its splendid classical architecture and heritage have been brought to life.

-Subtle, compact and non-invasive lighting solutions illuminate and highlight the dramatic features of the sight, while retaining the theater’s character and leaving the magnificent structure undisturbed as far as possible.
-And by using warm color temperatures, the delicate hues of dusk are recreated and the natural minerals of the site are emphasized and enriched.
+Subtle, compact, and non-invasive lighting solutions illuminate and highlight the dramatic features of the sight while retaining the theater’s character and leaving the magnificent structure undisturbed as far as possible.
+By using warm color temperatures, the delicate hues of dusk are recreated and the natural minerals of the site are emphasized and enriched.

 Waste to Energy Plant, Denmark